-Frequently Asked Questions for Licensees
+Licensing Frequently Asked Questions (FAQ)

 Q. CAN I PRACTICE PRIOR TO RECEIVING MY INITIAL LICENSE?

-A. No!
-Refer to Business and Professions Code, Sections 4935(a) and 4961.
+A. No. You must have obtained and posted your wall license before you can begin practicing.
+Refer to California Business and Professions Code, Sections 4935(a) and 4961.

 Q. HOW MUCH IS THE BIENNIAL RENEWAL FEE?